PHY-10024 - Nature of matter

 None

-In this his module you will study the subject material that bridges the gap between pre-university study and the first year of a university Physics/Astrophysics course.
-In addition, you will study the nature of solid and gaseous matter from the classical picture to the need for a quantum description.
-As part of this module, you will get the foundation which is required for more advanced study of quantum physics, thermodynamics and solid state physics in the second year.
-As part of the laboratory component you will do experiments relevant to some of the subject matter delivered in lectures.
+This level 4 module is delivered in the first semester and provides an introduction to the subject material that bridges the gap between pre-university study and the first year of a university Physics/Astrophysics course.
+It explores the nature of solid and gaseous matter from the classical picture to the need for a quantum description.
+It sets the stage for more advanced study of quantum physics, thermodynamics and solid state physics in the second year.

 Aims